Blue Butterfly Pea Flower Tea

 Originating from a plant that prevails to most South-East Asian nations, butterfly pea flower tea has been brewed for centuries; however, it has only recently been introduced to tea drinkers outside the native area.
 Butterfly pea flower tea acquires its distinct tint from the deep blue colour of the petals that have made the plant a popular colour for centuries.
-One of the tea elements is that the liquid modifications colour based on the substance's pH level contributed to it; for example, including lemon juice in the Butterfly Pea Flower Tea will turn it purple.
+One of the herbal tea elements is that the liquid modifications colour based on the substance's pH level contributed to it; for example, including lemon juice in the Butterfly Pea Flower Tea will turn it purple.

 Clitoria flowers or blue tea flowers are used for their supposed medicinal residential or commercial properties in Ayurveda.

 Clitoria ternatea, blue tea, also described as the butterfly-pea, blue-pea, aprajita, Cordofan pea or Asian pigeonwings, is a plant from the household Fabaceae and is commonly found throughout South East Asia.
 The bright blue petals from the Butterfly Pea Flower Tea plant's flowers have been used as a component in herbal tea beverages throughout the region for centuries along utilised in cooking.
 The blue flower imparts its blue colour when steeped in warm or warm water, leading it to be used as a dye and adding colour to numerous foods such as the rice meal nasi kerabu.